stevenlauwers22/Glimpse.SignalR/README.md

 ### What does this package do?

 This package adds SignalR diagnostics to Glimpse.
 After installing Glimpse for SignalR, two tabs will be added to the Glimpse UI.
-One tab containing type information for all your SignalR hubs and a second tab that lists all invocations performed on your SignalR hubs.
+The first tab contains type information for all your SignalR hubs, the second tab lists diagnostics of all invocations performed on your SignalR hubs.

 ### What kind of diagnostics does this package give me?